-The commenters also assert that, when combined with the other projects described in the PEIR, the proposed Project's 144.
-5 MW of generation would cause the maximum number of MW that the PEIR evaluated, specifically 417 MW for Alternative 1 and 450 MW for Alternative 2, to be exceeded.
+The commenters also assert that, when combined with the other projects described in the PEIR, the proposed Project's 144.5 MW of generation would cause the maximum number of MW that the PEIR evaluated, specifically 417 MW for Alternative 1 and 450 MW for Alternative 2, to be exceeded.
+As described in Chapter 2, the total gross MW of wind development resulting from the combined individual projects within the APWRA may ultimately exceed the 450 MW analyzed in the PEIR, however the proposed project by itself would not result in the total capacity evaluated in the PEIR being exceeded.
+Subsequent projects that would result in wind development beyond the 450MW capacity will be required to conduct subsequent environmental review to account for impacts not analyzed in the PEIR.
+The analysis of cumulative impacts in Chapter 5 of this SEIR considers development of all projects within the APWRA among the past, present and reasonably foreseeable projects contributing to cumulative impacts on various resources.
 However, less than 30% of the maximum buildout of Alternative 2 is in place as of July 2019 (about 132 MW of 450 MW).
 With construction of the two other approved projects (Summit Wind, 54 MW and Patterson Pass, 19.8 MW, but not including the prior Sand Hill 36 MW project), generation would be approximately 206 MW, or less than half of the Alternative 2 maximum buildout of 450 MW.
 As a result, the Project would not result in more than 450 MW of capacity in the APWRA, and it is speculative to suggest that the capacity evaluated in the PEIR would be exceeded by the current Project.
 The buildout of Alternative 2 is discussed further in Chapter 2, Project Description.